 If you have a modern Electronic fuel injection engine and are looking for a stable and reliable fuel pressure regulator, then take a look at the Aeromotive 13129.
 This is one of the newest offerings from Aeromotive in a renewed design and a smaller footprint.
 Thankfully, all of the features that make Aeromotive regulators so popular have been retained in the 13129.

 This is a perfect fuel pressure regulator for smaller engines like the GM LS and Ford Mod Motor as well as for models that have transplanted to EFIs.

-The Aermotive 13129 is constructed from the most durable T6 billet aluminum and features a convoluted that allows you to maintain the precise pressure at all times.
-Other features like a stainless steel mountain bracket allow you to install it easily and a vacuum boost port allow stable pressure.
+The Aeromotive 13129 is constructed from the most durable T6 billet aluminum and features a convoluted that allows you to maintain the precise pressure at all times.
+Other features like a stainless steel mountain bracket allow you to install it easily and a vacuum boost port allows stable pressure.

 If you are not looking to pinch pennies and are willing to pay the extra dollar for the reliability, Aeromotive is the way to go.
 It is 100% designed and manufactured in the USA.
 Top notch performance!

 Bosch Fuel Pressure Regulator

 For the discerning car owner who’s worried about the reliability of an aftermarket fuel pressure regulator, here’s one from Bosch, who are OEM suppliers to some of the biggest auto manufacturers in the world.
 This is the Bosch 0280160575 Fuel Pressure Regulator that is designed as per OEM specifications for the Audi, Volkswagen and more.

 It is designed for long-term leak-free performance and is housed in a corrosion resistant material.
 Manufactured in adherence to Bosch’s high standards for quality, it features a good quality premium diaphragm that will allow perfect stable fuel pressure at all times.